-We’ve encountered numerous inquiries from homeowners expressing concern that their central air conditioning system isn’t keeping the house cool enough.
+We’ve encountered numerous inquiries from homeowners expressing concern that their central air conditioning system and HVAC system isn’t keeping the house cool enough.
+Incorrect thermostat settings or not setting the cooling mode properly can often be the cause.
 This issue is not only common but also a significant discomfort during the hotter months.
 It raises a crucial question for many of us: why is the air conditioner not cooling enough, and what actions can we take to resolve this problem?

 To address the challenge of an air conditioning system not cooling your house sufficiently, start by ensuring your AC unit is free from dust and debris, especially around the outdoor condenser unit.
 Check the air filters and replace them if they are clogged, as a clean filter is essential for maintaining airflow and keeping the air conditioner blowing cold air efficiently.
 Inspect the air ducts for any leaks that could be compromising the system’s efficiency.